wmde/wikibase-release-pipeline/deploy/README.md

 - **[WDQS](https://hub.docker.com/r/wikibase/wdqs):** Wikidata Query Service to process SPARQL queries.
 - **[WDQS Frontend](https://hub.docker.com/r/wikibase/wdqs-frontend)** Web front end for SPARQL queries.
 - **[WDQS Updater](https://www.mediawiki.org/wiki/Wikidata_Query_Service/User_Manual#runUpdate.sh):** Keeps the WDQS data in sync with Wikibase.
-- **[Quickstatements](https://hub.docker.com/r/wikibase/quickstatements):** A web-based tool to import and manipulate large amounts of data.
+- **[QuickStatements](https://hub.docker.com/r/wikibase/quickstatements):** A web-based tool to import and manipulate large amounts of data.
 - **[Traefik](https://hub.docker.com/_/traefik):** A reverse proxy that handles TLS termination and SSL certificate renewal through ACME.

 The service orchestration is implemented using Docker Compose V2.

 > [!NOTE]
 > This document is for people wanting to self-host the full Wikibase Suite using Wikibase Suite Deploy.
 If you are looking for individual WBS images, head over to [hub.docker.com/u/wikibase](https://hub.docker.com/u/wikibase).
-This document presumes familiarity with basic Linux administration tasks and with [Docker](https://docs.docker.com/get-started/) and [Docker Compose](https://docs.docker.com/compose/).
+You will need to run commands on a Linux server, but the steps below include the Docker Compose commands you need for the normal install path.

 ### Index
 - [Installation](#installation)